burstable-ai/burst/examples/cifar10_conda/README.md

 # Run the example on a local machine

 NOTE: this can take a while to run, first because you have to download the ~200Mb CIFAR-10 image dataset, and then because most local machines will not be set up to use the GPU.
-Feel free to skip this step and go straight to **Run from the command line using burst** below.
+Feel free to skip this step and go straight to **"Run from the command line using burst"** below.

-First, set up a virtual environment (instructions are [here](https://realpython.com/python-virtual-environments-a-primer/)).
-In the virtual environment, run
+First, launch a new conda environment and manually install the required packages:

-    pip install -r requirements.txt

-to ensure that you have the correct versions of all necessary Python packages.

-If it recommends that you upgrade your version of pip, do so, and then run `pip install -r requirements.txt` again.
-This will circumvent some problems with accessing the required versions of various python packages.
+    conda install -c conda-forge numpy matplotlib scikit-learn pytorch-gpu torchvision jupyterlab

 Then, run the command line examples with